MicrosoftDocs/ai-builder/ai-builder-docs/common-issues.md

     - 'PostOperation: UnscheduleTraining'
     - all the Microsoft.Dynamics.AI.Plugins

-Those must show 'On' Status, (you can select the ones turned off and do a right click on the selection, then select 'Turn On').
+Those must show 'On' Status (you can select the ones turned off and do a right click on the selection, then select 'Turn On').

 4. On the left list , select '**Processes**'
 5. Select 'AlmHandler' and then turn it on.